-Earthquake and fire: San Francisco in ruins
+1906 San Francisco earthquake and fire: City in ruins

 Warehouses, wholesale houses and manufacturing concerns fell in their path.
 This completed the destruction of the entire district known as the “South of Market Street.”
 How far they are reaching to the south across the channel cannot be told as this part of the city is shut off from San Francisco papers.

 Those in the homes on the hills just north of the Hayes Valley wrecked section piled their belongings in the streets and express wagons and automobiles were hauling the things away to the sparsely settled sections.
 Everybody in San Francisco is prepared to leave the city, for the belief is firm that San Francisco will be totally destroyed.

 All of the newspaper plants have been rendered useless, the “Call” and the “Examiner” buildings, excluding the “Call’s” editorial rooms on Stevenson Street, being entirely destroyed.